 'Les biens destinés à l'aménagement d'une résidence secondaire ne sont plus admis en franchise de droits de douane et de TVA.
 Vous devez acquitter le droit de douane, la TVA et toute taxation complémentaire éventuelle sur la totalité de votre déménagement vers votre résidence secondaire.'

-However, when travelling into France in person you may bring personal luggage that is not subject to VAT.
+However, when travelling into France in person you may bring personal effects that is not subject to VAT.
 There is no specific allowance for this except that the “nature or the amount of the goods in the baggage must not imply commercial purposes”.
 So there is a fair bit down to the discretion of the customs official at the port, although the evidence to date (in the middle of a pandemic) suggests a light touch is being applied.